Download This Bill in Microsoft Word format

 "Section 13-1-1780.
 In awarding benefits for economic development projects, including awards from the Governor's Closing Fund, the Department of Commerce and the coordinating council must consider agricultural businesses.
 The Department of Commerce and the coordinating council must consider the number of jobs created, including full-time, part-time, and seasonal jobs, and the total investment made, including the cost of the real property."

-SECTION 6.
+SECTION 7.
 Except where specified otherwise, this act takes effect upon approval by the Governor.
+SECTION 1 applies to tax years beginning after 2015.